LeeHengYu/quant-longshort/README.md

 4. Fixed weights on QQQ/IWM so the strategy is kinda rigid.

 ## To do list
 - Line messages formatting.
-See [Flex message](https://developers.line.biz/en/docs/messaging-api/flex-message-elements/) for more.
+See [Flex message](https://developers.line.biz/en/docs/messaging-api/flex-message-elements/) for details.
+This is to display the table more aesthetically.
-- SWE part: GCP cloud SQL DB and webhook handler functions
+- SWE part: GCP cloud SQL DB and webhook handler functions for user query

 ### Credits
 Partial codes are modified from the resources of a Udemy course.